Kottayam: Media

 In 1821, Benjamin Bailey, a British missionary, established C.M.S.
 Press, the first printing press in Kerala, in Kottayam.
 The town has been at the forefront of newspaper and book publishing in the state ever since.

 Newspaper Malayala Manorama, published from Kottayam, is one of the largest circulating dailies in India.
 The Malayala Manorama Group, based in Kottayam, also owns Manorama Online, Manorama News Channel, The Week magazine and other publications.
 Other major Malayalam newspapers—Mathrubhoomi, Deshabhimani, Deepika, Madhyamam, and around thirty periodicals are published from Kottayam.
 Kottayam is also home to several Malayalam book publishers such as D. C. Books, Labour India Publications and Current Books.
 Almost 70 percent of books published in Kerala are from Kottayam.
 In 1945, a group of writers set up Sahithya Pravarthaka Sahakarana Sangham (English: Literary Workers' Co-operative Society) in Malayalam.

 Sports

-A number of annual basketball tournaments including the Marian Trophy, Girideepam Trophy, Lourdes Trophy and Virginia Memorial Tournament are conducted in Kottayam.
+A number of annual basketball tournaments, including the Marian Trophy, Girideepam Trophy, Lourdes Trophy, and Virginia Memorial Tournament, are conducted in Kottayam.
 The main sports stadiums in Kottayam are Nehru Stadium and Rajiv Gandhi Indoor Stadium, both located in Nagambadom.
-Native Ball (നാടൻ പന്തുകളി) is also a well known sport in Kottayam.
+Native Ball (നാടൻ പന്തുകളി) is also a well-known traditional sport in the region.

 Governance

+The taluks in Kottayam district are: